Communication

 Flattery openers.
 “I’ve been a huge fan of your work” lands as pandering unless backed by specifics.
 If you genuinely respect someone’s work, say what specifically about it affected your thinking.
 That’s the version that reads as sincere.

 Long explanations of yourself.
-A three-paragraph autobiography about why you’re qualified to deserve 20 minutes of their time is the opposite of what convinces them to say yes.
+A three-paragraph autobiography about why you deserve 20 minutes is the opposite of what convinces them to say yes.
 Two lines — your role, how you found them — is the whole intro.

 “Let me know when works for you.”
 Open-ended scheduling from a stranger is a lot to ask.
-Propose two or three specific windows: “Would Tuesday afternoon or Thursday morning work?”
-Easier to decline one than to generate one.
+Propose two or three windows: “Would Tuesday afternoon or Thursday morning work?”

 Asking for a job or a referral in the first message.
-The coffee chat is not a job ask.
+Coffee chats aren’t job asks.
 Leading with one kills it.
-If the chat goes well, you can, much later, mention you’re looking — but that’s not what the request is for.

 What to actually do in the 20 minutes